 Explore the World with UW Colleges

 Summer 2014 Academic Study Abroad Programs

 Looking for something more than just a trip?
-We welcome college students and community members to join our educational adventures to Ghana, Japan, Peru, China, Costa Rica, Germany, and Canada.
+We welcome college students and community members to join our educational adventures to Ghana, Japan, Peru, China, Argentina, Germany, and Canada.
 Our short-term programs are led by experienced professors and facilitators with expertise and passion for the subject.
 Make your next trip the learning experience of a lifetime with UW Colleges.
 All programs include round-trip airfare, lodging, ground transportation while overseas, admissions, tour guides, health insurance, and several meals.